 Global and comparative perspectives inform many of our units to ensure that you receive a broad appreciation of the international dimensions to criminology.
 Where possible we promote making links between academic enquiry and practice, for example, by organising visits to the criminal courts, and inviting practitioners to visit the University to speak to students.

 Criminology is located within the School for Policy Studies, which provides a supportive environment for students to flourish as independent, active learners.
 You will be taught be enthusiastic lecturers who are passionate about their subjects and who use their research to inform their teaching, ensuring that you acquire relevant and up-to-date knowledge.

 You will be joining a friendly department which is highly regarded for the quality of its teaching and research.
-The childhood studies programme in the School for Policy Studies is second top in the Guardian’s league table for 2017, whilst the social policy undergraduate programme is third.
-The high quality teaching is related to the research strengths of the school; your lecturers will be leading researchers in their field.
+The Social Policy undergraduate programme in the School for Policy Studies is top of the Guardian’s league table for 2018, whilst the Childhood Studies programme is also highly rated.
+The quality of the teaching is related to the research strengths of the school; your lecturers will be leading researchers in their field.

 What kind of student would this course suit?

 The inter and multi-disciplinary nature of our Criminology programmes mean they are ideal for students who want to develop a broad and holistic understanding of crime and related social harms.
 They would suit anyone who has interest in understanding these social phenomena and also wants to know how public policies and other interventions can make society safer.

 The Criminology programmes provide an ideal platform for anyone wishing a career in criminal justice or legal system.

 Teaching methods include traditional lectures, interactive lectures, classes or seminars, tutorials and clinics.
 Transferable skills are developed through working with others in small groups and giving presentations.
 In addition, where appropriate, the programme will aim to provide you with opportunities for practical experience, for example, visits to the criminal courts, and local prison.